no-relation/maze-game/README.md

 Data persistence: PostGres?
 SQL3?
   * Users can log in and see their best scores, compared to other users

-Routing: routes are reflected in the url, e.g. /mazes/35/x3/y7
+Routing: ~~routes are reflected in the url, e.g. /mazes/35/x3/y7~~ generated mazes have an ID, which means a permanent, sharable URL

 Styling: ???